A lot of people get minimalism wrong – thinking that they have to get rid of everything they own. But that’s really not the truth.

 Adopting a minimalist lifestyle does not mean that you can’t enjoy material items.
 It also doesn’t mean that you have to get rid of everything you own, only have a handful of outfits, and give up your car.
 Chances are you’ve read stories like this but remember, those are extreme examples.

 You don’t need to be extreme.
 Start slowly and change your habits over time.
-By doing this you’ll get to reap the real rewards that come along with living a minimalist lifestyle as you always have the added protecting of using loans with no credit check if ever needed.
+By doing this you’ll get to reap the rewards that come along with living a minimalist lifestyle, such as more intentional spending and organized finances.

 Do you consider yourself a minimalist?
 If so how has it affected your financial habits?